SimeonAT/GitBackupScripts/README.md

    GITEA_ACCESS_TOKEN="[insert access token here]"
    ```
    The `GITEA_USERNAME` and `GITEA_PASSWORD` corresponds to the username and password, respectively, of the Gitea account you use in your self-hosted Gitea server.
+   The `GITEA_BASE_URL` is the URL of the homepage for your self-hosted
+   Gitea server.
+   The `GITEA_ACCESS_TOKEN` will contain your Gitea API token.
+You can find more information on how to obtain the API token in the [Gitea API Documentation](https://docs.gitea.com/development/api-usage#generating-and-listing-api-tokens).